Jon: OW! ...Did you do that?!

-- The telepathy variant is averted in Heroes: when Matt Parkman reads someone's mind, all the audience usually hears is a jumble of sounds, with an occasional clear sentence bubbling through the chaos.
+- When Matt Parkman reads someone's mind, the audience usually hears a jumble of sounds, with an occasional clear sentence bubbling through the chaos.

 - Many of the other powers in Heroes take this to an almost absurd degree.
 Peter and Ted's hands glow when they are emitting radiation.
 Elle's electricity is in the form of blue sparks.
 Sylar's lie-detection skill is indicated with a shake of the camera (and usually his saying "You're lying!" directly aferwards).